-The U.S. is still hit hard by the COVID-19 pandemic, and different states have reopened at different rates.
+The U.S. is dealing with a fall surge in the COVID-19 pandemic, and different states have reopened at different rates.
 Some states have paused their reopening plans or have even reversed course and issued new restrictions.
-Despite that, new unemployment claims decreased week-over-week on September 21, which shows that we’re making progress toward recovery.
+The U.S. experienced a slight increase in new unemployment claims week-over-week, which shows that we’re in a saw-toothed shaped recovery.

 To identify which states’ workforces are experiencing the quickest recovery from COVID-19, WalletHub compared the 50 states and the District of Columbia across three metrics based on changes in unemployment claims.
 Read on for the results, additional commentary from a panel of experts and a full description of our methodology.